clesleycode/intro-data-science/Intro to Data Science.md

 These are all questions you should be asking yourself when first starting a data science project: <b> Where will my data come from?</b>

-One glorious thing about Data Science is<b> Open Data </b>.
+One glorious thing about Data Science is<b> Open Data </b>, which you'll learn more about in section 3.

-#### 2.3.1 Open Data

-What's open data, you ask?
-Simple, it's data that's freely  for anyone to use!
-Some examples include things you might have already heard of, like APIs, online zip files, or by scraping data!

-You might be wondering where this data comes from - well, it can come from a variety of sources, but some common ones include large tech companies like Facebook, Google, Instagram.
-Others include large institutions, like the US government!
-Otherwise, you can find tons of data from all sorts of organizations and individuals.

 ### 2.4 Given Data